curtacircuitos/octopart-google-app/README.md

 # Status

-Addon if feature complete compared to Excel add-in.
+Addon is feature complete compared to Excel add-in now!
 But some work still needed to make sure everything is really alright (yes, I mean tests!).

 See some screenshots below.